By Douglas H. Flint

 The management of a condemnation case is complex and confusing.
 Most of the laws pertaining to eminent domain are set up to the benefit of the State and not the private property owner.
 This seems unfair because a property owner never "asks" for his/her property to be taken.
 It is a burden that the property owner bears, theoretically for the benefit of all.
 Unfortunately however, the government is almost never sympathetic to the plight of the private property owner in eminent domain situations.
 This is why it is extremely important to get legal help when faced with a case against the DOT.

-Douglas Flint is a senior partner at Flint, Connolly & Walker, LLP and focuses on representation of private property owners to protect and defend their property rights.
-The firm has handled hundreds of condemnation cases and in excess of 100 cases against the Georgia DOT.
-He graduated from Emory University School of Law and has practiced in north metro Atlanta for the entirety of his career.
+Douglas Flint is a partner at Flint, Connolly & Walker, LLP and focuses on representation of private property owners to protect and defend their property rights.
+Mr. Flint has handled hundreds of condemnation cases and in excess of 100 cases against the Georgia DOT.